LuChenLab/AANanoporeR/README.md

 ##### Step2 (optional): Identify the base line (L0) and blockade signal (L1) of amino acids signals

-If the range of L0 (base line) and L1 (blockade signal) of ABF file is unknown, the function `LevelIdentify` can be used to identify:
+If the range of L0 (base line) and L1 (blockade current) of ABF file is unknown, the function `LevelIdentify` can be used to identify:

 ```R
 L01 <- LevelIdentify(object = abf, L0Min = NA, L0Max = NA, L1Min = NA, L1Max = NA)